ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 to pull off without being detected though.

-There is another similar fingerprinting attack where an HTTPS server tracks a client by using a unqiue certificate or a variation of cert chains.
+There is another similar fingerprinting attack where an HTTPS server tracks a client by using a unique certificate or a variation of cert chains.
 The risk for this attack is accepted on the same grounds as the unique SCT attack described above. \[TBD any mitigations possible here?\]